-Man Bags Monster 600-Pound Bear; One Of The Biggest Killed During This Pa.
+Man Bags Monster 600-Pound Bear; One Of The Biggest During Current Pa.
 Hunting Season

 Follow KDKA-TV: Facebook | Twitter

-RAYBURN TOWNSHIP (KDKA) — A guy from our area bagged one of the biggest bears killed during this year’s bear season in Pennsylvania.
+RAYBURN TOWNSHIP (KDKA) — A hunter from our area bagged one of the biggest bears taken during this year’s season in Pennsylvania.
 It was 600 pounds and seven-feet tall.

 “I would have taken a small one for my first one, but I can’t complain about a 600-pounder,” said 25-year-old Bo Bowser, of Rayburn Township in Armstrong County.